Solvable and Nilpotent Matroids: Realizability and Irreducible Decomposition of Their Associated Varieties: Nilpotent matroids

 \subsubsection{Nilpotent paving matroids without points of degree greater than two}

 In this subsection, we show that nilpotent matroids are liftable.
-Consequently, we will show that for nilpotent paving matroids with no points of degree greater than two, the circuit variety and the matroid variety are identical.
+Consequently, we show that for nilpotent paving matroids with no points of degree greater than two, the circuit variety and the matroid variety are identical.
 This result is established using the following proposition.
-We first recall the notion of a \textit{liftable matroid} from \textup{\cite[Definition~3.3]{Fatemeh4}}.
+We first recall the notion of a \textit{liftable matroid} from \cite{Fatemeh4}.
+In this subsection, let $M$ represent an $r$-paving matroid and let $[n]$ denote its ground set.